 Q: Are genital warts easy to see?

-A: Many people who have genital warts are not aware that a growth is present, or if they did see a growth they may have thought that it was a normal thing to have and nothing to worry about.
-The presentation of warts that have enlarged to the point where they rub up against clothing or folds of the skin and getting irritated or itch is relatively infrequent.
+A: Many people who have genital warts are not aware that a growth is present or if they did see a growth they may have thought that it was a normal and nothing to worry about.
+The presentation of warts that have enlarged and rub up against clothing or folds of the skin and cause symptoms of irritation or itch is relatively infrequent.

 Q: Does this mean that the person that I might have gotten it from did not know that they had an HPV infection?

-A: Most people who have an HPV infection are not aware of the fact that they have an infection at all and are infecting their partners unintentionally.
+A: Most people who have an HPV infection are not aware of the fact that they have an infection at all and are unintentionally infecting their partners.

 Q: What is an acetic acid soak?

 A: Acetic acid (5%) in a vinegar-type of solution that is applied on moistened gauze to the genital areas.
 Genital warts my absorb the vinegar and turn white, making them easier to see and identify.
 The application of acetic acid is a screening test and is not firmly diagnostic.
-Factors that can make an area turn more white include any type of rubbing, irritation, allergies, and benign skin conditions like psoriasis or eczema, to name a few.
-The only way to know for certain what a certain growth or skin change is would be to do a diagnostic biopsy.
+Factors that can make an area turn more white include any type of rubbing, irritation, allergies, and benign skin rashes The only way to know for certain what a certain growth or skin change is would be to do a diagnostic biopsy.

 Q: How concerned should a person be if they have many warts in their genital area that are growing quickly in both size and number?

 A: Genital warts that present as an extensive number of growths are more likely to be associated with the low risk strains.
-The low risk strains are extremely contagious but they do not have the potential of progressing into cancerous or precancerous conditions.
+The low risk strains are extremely contagious but have an extremely low chance of progressing into cancerous or precancerous conditions.

 Q: What risk are these genital wart growths to my partner?